GentleTomZerg/.dotfiles/README.md

     Follow the link and setup as instructed.
 The `i3wm` and `polybar` will use this preconfigured repository.

+17. Ranger

+    - Enable icons for ranger, follow this [link](https://github.com/alexanderjeurissen/ranger_devicons)
+    - stow the config from my .dotfiles

 # Some useful tools:

 - cpufetch